li-clutter-org/circleciloadimpact/README.md

-Automated Performance Testing with CircleCi
+Automated Performance Testing with CircleCI
 ===========================================

 <img src="media/image1.png" width="98" height="100" /> **CircleCi**

-Load Impact integrates nicely with CircleCi, continuous integration and delivery platform.
-Using our robust and extensible APIs you can integrate Load Impact’s world-leading performance testing platform into your automated CircleCi build and test process.
+Load Impact integrates nicely with CircleCI, one of the more popular continuous integration and delivery platforms in the software development industry.
+Using our robust and extensible APIs you can integrate Load Impact’s world-leading performance testing platform into your automated CircleCI build and test process.

 Load Impact covers your back with everything you need for Web, API and application performance testing.
 And test scripting is simple.

-To get started, try this sample of how to include performance testing in your CircleCi build setup.
+To get started, try this sample of how to include performance testing in your CircleCI build setup.

 Continuous Delivery.
 Continuous performance feedback.
 Simple.
 -------------------------------------------------------------

-This sample assumes you are familiar with [CircleCi](https://circleci.com/).
+This sample assumes you're familiar with [CircleCi](https://circleci.com/).
 We set up a new project with a simple build containing one test step to run the Load Impact performance test.

 Is also assumes you have a Load Impact account.
 [If not, go get one – it’s free](http://loadimpact.com).
+We look at the integration in four steps.

-Set up your CircleCi build
+1. Set up your CircleCI build
 ==========================

-We created a CircleCi project which by default has the name we gave the repository on Github, loadimpact/circleciloadimpact.
-It’s very simple, everything is just default.
+This CircleCI project has the name we gave the repository on Github by default, loadimpact/circleciloadimpact.
+It’s very simple — everything is just default.

 <img src="media/image2.png" width="624" height="222" />